 Couples who successfully complete an IVF cycle can choose to donate their remaining embryos.
 These remaining embryos provide a unique opportunity to help other individuals or couples experience pregnancy and childbirth.

 We follow the guidelines set by the American Society for Reproductive Medicine, the Society for Assisted Reproductive Technology as well as FDA regulations for embryo donation.
 We select donated embryos from individuals and couples who pass appropriate physical, genetic and psychological screenings.

 One of the most generous gifts a woman can give to another is to carry a baby for nine months.
 New advances in reproductive medicine make it possible for a woman without a healthy uterus to have her own genetic child.

 At Tennessee Fertility Institute, we are proud to offer an inclusive environment for members of the LGBTQ+ community as they embark on their dreams of having a family.
-Our modern approach to family extends to all patients, regardless of sexual orientation or marital status.
-Our only mission is to provide unsurpassed levels of compassion and advanced fertility care.
+Our modern approach to family extends to all patients, regardless of gender, sexual orientation or marital status.
+Our mission is to provide unsurpassed levels of compassion and advanced fertility care to everyone.